Mohammad Ali Taheri: Campaign to release Taheri

 In 2012, his mother left Iran and moved to Canada to start a campaign for the release of Taheri with help of human rights activists.

 In August 2015, sit-ins were held by Taheri's students in Tehran and Qom and demanded to overturn his death sentence.
 Protests were also held in twenty cities around the world, including Edmonton, calling for his release from the prison.

 In October 2016, more than thirty thousand people in Canada demanded the release of Mohammad Ali Taheri through petitions and mailboxes.

 United Nation Human Rights condemned Taheri's imprisonment many times in its reports during his arrest period.

 Release and exile

 Taheri, in a letter to the Iranian president on January 13, 2019, called for the removal of his Iranian citizenship in protest against injustice.

 In April 2019, he was released after seven and a half years of his last arrest.
 After his release, he left Iran and sought and was subsequently granted asylum in Canada on March 8, 2020.

 Family

 Taheri is married and the couple has two children.
 Taheri' mother, Ezat Taheri, and sister, Azardokht Taheri, are based in Canada.

 Awards and honors

-Taheri has received dozen of awards and honors.
 In March 2011, he received honorary doctorate degree from the president of the University of Traditional Medicine of Armenia for founding, the Iranian complementary medicine, Faradarmani.

-He has also received gold medals and certificates from Belgium, Romania, Russia, and South Korea for his work and research.
+He claims he has also received gold medals and certificates by alternative medicine institutes from Belgium, Romania, Russia, and South Korea for his work and research.